MythsLegends1810/Java-Final-Project/README.md

 Donovan:
 - Worked in Player.java, impelmented code to take damage, apply shield, etc
 - Worked in Projectile.java which contains the attack patterns for the particles
+- Worked on mapping out the attacks for our particles